checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 - Finding critical errors in your JavaScript by scanning the console logs.
 - Pinpoint missing images or other resources: they will show a `404` in the network tab.

-## Automatic screenshots on error

-Whenever your Playwright script encounters an error, we will automatically snap a screenshot the moment the error occurs.
-Here is an example from real life!

-1. Your script clicks on a button using a selector `wait page.click(".my-button-class")`.
-2. For some reason, that button does not exist or is not clickable.
-3. Playwright waits for the button with the selector to appear.
-It does not and Playwright throws an error.
-4. Checkly automatically calls `page.screensohot()` a screenshot.
-The screenshot indicates that that specific button was missing.

 ## Web Vitals